ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/start/licensing/force-update.markdown

   This is done for all license types.

 * This automatic update will be applied provided that:
-  * You have an active connection to RavenDB's License Server.
+  * You have an active connection to RavenDB's License Server (api.ravendb.net).
   * Both [DisableAutoUpdate](../../server/configuration/license-configuration#license.disableautoupdate) and [DisableAutoUpdateFromApi](../../server/configuration/license-configuration#license.disableautoupdatefromapi) are set to false.

 * If changes were made to your current license and you want to __apply immediately__,
   then you can __force the update from Studio__.
+  This action also requires an active connection to the [License Server](../../start/licensing/licensing-overview#license-server).

 * In this page:
     * [Force license update from Studio](../../start/licensing/force-update#force-license-update-from-studio)